-Grant Blume is a postdoctoral research associate at the Evans School of Public Policy & Governance.
+Grant Blume is a faculty member at the Evans School of Public Policy & Governance.
 He earned an MPA at the Evans School in 2010 and a Ph.D. from the school's Public Policy & Management program in 2016.
-Grant's research as a doctoral student applied both public management and public policy perspectives to the study of social policy and government in the United States.
-This line of research blended public management theory, emergent findings from behavioral economics, and quantitative methods.
+Grant is also an affiliate faculty member of the University of Washington's Community College Research Initiatives (CCRI).
+Grant teaches courses on policy analysis, program evaluation, research methods, and public speaking.

-Grant's current research agenda focuses on the intersection between public administration and issues related to race, gender, equity, and social justice.
-His present research projects include a study of the City of Seattle's Race and Social Justice Initiative and a statistical analysis of how high school students' income expectations related to postsecondary degree attainment vary by race, gender, and geography.
+Grant's current research agenda focuses on the intersections among public managment, public policy, and issues related to education, race, and equity.
+His present research projects include a study of the City of Seattle's Race and Social Justice Initiative and statistical analyses that explore community college students' pathways to and through postsecondary education.

-Grant has served as the principal investigator on a number of evaluation projects in Washington State.
+Grant is a qualified administrator of the Intercultural Development Inventory (IDI), an instrument that serves as a catalyst for assessing and developing intercultural skills.
+Grant has served as the lead researcher on a number of evaluation projects in Washington State.
 As a fellow of the U.S. Department of Education's Institute of Education Sciences (IES) pre-doctoral training program at the University of Washington, Grant received extensive training in quantitative, qualitative, and mixed-methods research methods.
 Prior to graduate school, Grant's professional experience included public service as a college admissions officer and as a legislative aide for a member of Congress in Washington, D.C.

 - Recipient of the National Association for College Admission Counseling's 2015 Excellence in Government Relations Award

 - Winner of the 2014 Wilder Award for Social Equity and Public Policy (for 2013 paper co-authored with Mark Long)

 - Semi-finalist, Spencer Foundation Doctoral Fellowship, 2014